Confidenceman02/dot-files/README.md

 `elm-language-server` needs to install elm things into its own internally managed directory.

-from the root of your porject or directory where `elm-tooling.json` lives.
+From the root of your project or directory where `elm-tooling.json` lives.

 `npx elm-tooling install`